paulmelis/nano-tools/readme.md

   - Main script to convert the LMDB-based Nano/RaiBlocks database to a SQLite database
   - Usage:
-    1. Close the official Nano wallet/node software, so nothing else is accessing the LMDB database at `~/RaiBlocks`.
+    1. **Close the official Nano wallet/node software, so nothing else is accessing the LMDB database (which by default is at `~/RaiBlocks`)**.
-    2. `$ ./conv2sqlite.py create`
+    2. `$ ./conv2sqlite.py convert`
-    3. `$ ./conv2sqlite.py derive_block_info`
-    4. `$ ./conv2sqlite.py create_indices`
-    5. Steps 2-4 will probably take a couple of minutes for a fully synced Nano wallet/node, also depending on the speed of the disk being written to.
+       This will create a SQLite database called `nano.db` in the current directory.
+This step will take a couple of minutes for a fully synced Nano wallet/node, also depending on the speed of the disk being written to.
-    6. You should now have a SQLite database file `nano.db`
+    3. You should now have a SQLite database file `nano.db`
   - Note: the SQLite database is by default written in the current directory.
     You can change the output file with the `-d` option.
   - If you have enough free memory (say 4-8 GBs) you can